 Perovskite Solar Cells: Frequently Asked Questions (FAQ)

 Our technical support team receive enquiries about perovskite solar cell or photovoltaic fabrication on a regular basis.
-For your convenience, we've collated some of the most common questions here which you may find helpful when using I101 or I201 perovskite precursor inks.
+For your convenience, we've collated some of the most common questions here which you may find helpful when using our perovskite materials such as our perovskite inks like I101 or I201 perovskite precursor inks.

 Can't find the information you're looking for?
 Fill in our contact form and a member of our team will get back to you as soon as possible.